heig-PDG/mono/wiki/WORKFLOW.md

 # Workflow

 This document provides an overview of the collaboration principles that drive our project.
-It includes information relative to the contribution workflow, the structure of meeetings and the organization of sprints and epics (iterations).
+It includes information relative to the contribution workflow, the structure of meetings and the organization of sprints and epics (iterations).

 > No document is auto-sufficient or frozen over time.
 This is also the case with the workflow of our team, which we will update as time goes by.